Red Sox vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Blake Snell (1-5) will take to the mound for the Padres and make his ninth start of the season.
+- The Padres will send Joe Musgrove (1-1) to the mound for his fifth start this season.

+- Musgrove has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent